NoeliaCI/coffee-meows/README.md

 * This website was deployed to GitHub pages.
 The steps to deploy are the following:
   * In the [GitHub repository](https://github.com/NoeliaCI/coffee-meows), go to the settings tab.
   * Select the Main Branch from the source menu and click save.
-  * The page will refresh and a message with successful deployment will display if anything went wrong.
+  * The page will refresh and a message with successful deployment will display if nothing went wrong.
 * The website can also be accessed by the live link here: [Coffee & Meows](https://noeliaci.github.io/coffee-meows/).
 ---